hasiq/discount-codes-management/README.md

 "/products/{id}" - for updating a product [PUT] {id} - is a variable here you put product id like 1 for example

-"/promoCodes" - for finding all products [GET]
+"/promoCodes" - for finding all promo codes [GET]

 "/promoCodes/{code}" - for finding specific promo code [GET] {code} - is a variable here you put the code of the promo code like XXXX for example